carolynlupi/Tech-Blog-MVC/README.md

 ## Usage Information

 Usage of this application is very intuitive.
 Users will interact with the site completely through the frontend UI.
 They will see a public facing feed, and a login button where they will be prompted to either login or create an account.
 From there navigation of the entire application can be conducted, and users can contribute and start creating content instantly.

-## Suggested Future Development

-- Dark Mode Toggle
-- Continued display and UI development
-- Ability to like and up-vote posts
-- Functionality allowing users to favorite specific content
-- Addition of a friends feature
-- Continued user authentication -> only allowing author of the post access to the edit and delete feature
-- Including unit testing

-## Contribution Guidelines

-Open to collaboration, if you choose to do so open an issue and modify any changes you would like to see on a feature branch and wait for approval before merging to the main branch.

-NOTICE: Contributor Covenant is released under the Creative Commons Attribution 4.0 International Public License, which requires that attribution be included.

 ## Test Instructions